yannkindelberger/acmeair-driver/acmeair-jmeter/README.md

 * **-j** The name of the output log file.
 * **-l** The name of the output file to collect JMeter sampler results.
 * **-JHOST** Optional : Default is to use hostname defined in hosts.csv.
 Alternatively, hostname can be passed with this option.
 * **-JPORT** Optional : Default is 80.
 The port number of the application.
-Java usually use 9080 & Node with 80.
+Java usually uses 9080 & Node with 80.
 * **-JTHREAD** Optional : Default is 10.
 The jMeter thread number.
 Adjust the number depending on your app & environment.
 * **-JUSER** Optional : Default is 199.
 The number of Acmeair users which can be changed when database is populated.
-Use Total number of user - 1 (e.g. for total user is 200, this number should be set to 199 meaning users 0 to 199 = 200 will be used to test)
+Use **Total number of users - 1** (e.g. for total number of users is 200, this number should be set to 199 meaning users 0 to 199 = 200 will be used to test)
 * **-JDURATION** Optional : Default is 600 (10 minutes).
 The test duration.
 * **-JRAMP** Optional : Default is 30 (30 seconds).
 The thread number will gradually increase within this time frame.
 * **-JURL** Optional : Default is "/".
 Usually, Node.js uses default "/".
 Java uses "/acmeair-webapp", however, it is configurable within server.xml.
 Verify with server.xml for the exact path.